gayeongpark/gayeongpark.github.io/_posts/2024-09-25-CLOUD-DATACENTER.md

 On-premise solutions offer strong security but come with high costs.
 Once it is decided to use the on-premise solution, it is needed to procure all the hardware, software, and personnel necessary to run the organization's cloud.

 Many organization instead decide to use a hosted solution.
-With the hosted solution, a third-party service provider(Amazon, Microsoft, Google) that provides all the hardware and facilities needed to maintain a cloud solution.
+With the hosted solution, a third-party service provider (Amazon, Microsoft, Google) that provides all the hardware and facilities needed to maintain a cloud solution.

 ### Concerns of using the service hosting provider

 1. It is important to understand their authentication and authorization mechanisms.

-2. I should require redundancy and fault tolerance measures
+2. I should require redundancy and fault tolerance measures.

-3. I should know storage location and location-based laws
+3. I should know storage location and location-based laws.

 ### Cloud service models